 Our community, nation, and the world need institutions like ours to meet students where they are, in order to show them how far and deep they can go in their intellectual development.
-Moravian College hopes all of its graduates are lifelong learners.
+Moravian University hopes all of its graduates are lifelong learners.
 We want to support students during and after their degree programs.
 It is our goal to be available for the next educational step whether that is a course, a certificate, or another degree.
 To meet this goal, we need to build courses and programs that can be delivered both on-ground and online, as well as accelerated and cohort-based formats; maximizing learning opportunities for our graduate and certificate programs and adults who have some college but have not finished a degree.
 We can do this through online and accelerated cohort programs that allow them to complete a college degree.
-Confronting the challenges of online learning and embracing its potential, is the type of educational fortitude that exemplifies the spirit of our mission at Moravian College.
+Confronting the challenges of online learning and embracing its potential, is the type of educational fortitude that exemplifies the spirit of our mission at Moravian University.

-- Bryon Grigsby, President, Moravian College
+- Bryon Grigsby, President, Moravian University

 "Helping faculty prepare to designated teach effective - no, excellent - online courses can and should be a primary goal of educational developers and institutional leadership."
 Flower Darby, Small Teaching Online.

 - Establish guiding college-wide institutional policies on online education